Fardosafara/CookSister/README.md

 # Cooksister

-Cooksister is a project dedicated to my beautiful sister's, designed to provide a delightful cooking and recipe finding experience.
-Once you find a recipe, it seamlessly directs you to YouTube for step-by-step cooking instructions tutorials.
+CookSister is a collaborative project dedicated to our beautiful sisters.
+It aims to provide a delightful cooking and recipe-finding experience.
+Once a recipe is discovered, it seamlessly guides users to YouTube, offering step-by-step cooking tutorials for an easy and enjoyable cooking process.

 ## Description